jarrodasmith/dsi-workshop/README.md

 Sandbox repository for learning git during the DSI workshop

 Here is an edit, so we can do a commit via web.

+Here is an edit, so we can do a commit via CLI.